Rosa Parks Transit Station: History

-After the Jacksonville Regional Transportation Center at LaVilla opened in May 2020, Rosa Parks Transit Station no longer served as the city's main bus station.
+The station served as the main hub of the JTA bus network until May 2020, when it was replaced by the Jacksonville Regional Transportation Center at LaVilla at the opposite end of the Skyway.
+JTA committed to maintaining bus and Skyway service at Rosa Parks Transit Station, though with a smaller number of routes.
 Later that year, the eastern half of the station was decommissioned and demolished to prepare for eventual transit-oriented development opportunities.
 Nine of the station's bus bays remain standing, but as of 2023, only the three closest to the Skyway platform remain in use.